mslinn/awsLambdaTest/README.md

 This project provides two bash scripts: `capture` and `extract` for working with commands that generate JSON to `stdout`.

  - The `capture` script runs commands and saves `stdout` to a hidden file called `.result`.
- - The `extract` script assumes that `.result` contains JSON and extracts values from it using `jq`.
+ - The `extract` script assumes that `.result` contains JSON and extracts a value from it using `jq`.
-   The same values are echoed to `STDOUT` and `STDERR` so the script can assign output to an environment variable and also display it.
+   The value is written to `STDOUT`. if an optional second argument is provided it is assumed to be the name of an environment variable and its value is updated in `setEnvVars`.
+   Each time a value is changed in `setEnvVars` that file needs to be re-sourced.

 ## Next Step